xn-coder/TaskZen/README.md

 ### Initial Schema (Profiles Table and Tasks Table)

-If you are setting up the project for the first time, or if you encounter errors related to a missing `profiles` table (e.g., "relation 'public.profiles' does not exist") or `tasks` table, you need to apply the initial database schema.
+If you are setting up the project for the first time, or if you encounter errors related to missing tables, such as:
+- `"relation 'public.profiles' does not exist"`
+- `"relation 'public.tasks' does not exist"`
+you need to apply the initial database schema.

 The SQL for this is located in:
 - `supabase/migrations/0001_setup_profiles.sql` (for user profiles)
-- `supabase/migrations/0002_setup_tasks.sql` (for tasks - *you will need to create this file if task management is part of your application*)
+- `supabase/migrations/0002_setup_tasks.sql` (for tasks)

 **How to apply SQL migrations:**

 1. Navigate to your Supabase project dashboard.
 2. Go to the **SQL Editor** section (usually found in the sidebar).
 3. Click on **+ New query**.
-4. Open the respective `.sql` migration file (e.g., `supabase/migrations/0001_setup_profiles.sql`).
+4. Open the respective `.sql` migration file from the `supabase/migrations` directory in your project:
+    *   First, run `0001_setup_profiles.sql`.
+    *   Then, run `0002_setup_tasks.sql`.
 5. Copy the entire content of the SQL file.
 6. Paste the copied SQL into the Supabase SQL editor.
 7. Click **RUN**.
-8. Repeat for any other necessary migration files in order.
+8. Repeat for any other necessary migration files in their numerical order.

 **The `0001_setup_profiles.sql` script will:**
 *   Create the `profiles` table, which stores user profile information linked to `auth.users`.
 *   Set up Row Level Security (RLS) policies for the `profiles` table, allowing users to manage their own profiles and making profiles publicly readable.
 *   Create a database trigger that automatically creates a new profile entry in `public.profiles` whenever a new user signs up via `auth.users`.
 This trigger attempts to populate the `name` and `avatar_url` from the `raw_user_meta_data` provided during sign-up.

+**The `0002_setup_tasks.sql` script will:**
+*   Create the `tasks` table for managing tasks.
+*   Define necessary columns like `title`, `description`, `due_date`, `priority`, `status`, `assignee_id`, `created_by_id`.
+*   Set up foreign key relationships to the `profiles` table.
+*   Implement Row Level Security (RLS) policies for tasks, ensuring users can only access and modify tasks they are authorized to.
+*   Create a trigger to automatically update the `updated_at` timestamp for tasks.

 **Note for existing users:** If you had users in your `auth.users` table *before* applying the `0001_setup_profiles.sql` script, their profiles will not be automatically created by the trigger for those pre-existing users.
 You may need to manually create profile entries for them or write a separate script to backfill this data.
 For new sign-ups *after* the script is run, profiles will be created automatically.
+Ensure these migrations are run in order to avoid foreign key constraint errors.